About testicular cancer

-Cancer that develops in a testicle is called testicular cancer or cancer of the testis.
+Cancer that develops in a testicle is called testicular cancer or cancer of the testis (plural form: testes).
 Usually only one testicle is affected, but in some cases both are affected.
-About 90-95% of testicular cancers start in the cells that develop into sperm - these are known as germ cells.
+About 90 to 95 per cent of testicular cancers start in the cells that develop into sperm - these are known as germ cells.

-Sometimes testicular cancer can spread to lymph nodes in the abdomen, or to other parts of the body.
+Sometimes testicular cancer can develop outside the testicle.
+It can also spread to lymph nodes in the abdomen, or to other parts of the body.

 The testicles are two oval glands that sit behind the penis in a pouch of skin called the scrotum.
 They are part of the male reproductive system and are also called testes (or a testis, if referring to one).

 The testicles produce and store sperm.
 They also produce the sex hormone testosterone, which is responsible, among other functions, for the development of facial hair, a deeper voice and increased muscle mass, as well as sexual drive (libido).

 A tightly coiled tube at the back of each testicle called the epididymis stores immature sperm.
 The epididymis connects the testicle to the spermatic cord.
 The spermatic cord runs through the groin region into the pelvis and contains blood vessels, nerves, lymph vessels and a tube called the vas deferens.
 The vas deferens carries sperm from the epididymis to the prostate gland.